H.R. 6555: Enhancing Bank Resolution Participation Act

 2

-Tells regulators to examine all conditional or preliminary shelf charter approvals granted from January 1, 2008, through the bill's enactment.
+Regulators would have to look back at all conditional or preliminary shelf charter approvals the OCC granted from January 1, 2008, through the bill's enactment, plus the overall impact of both tools on financial stability and consumer access to banking.

 3